-Kennel cough is a highly contagious respiratory infection affecting the airways of all breeds of dogs.
+Kennel cough, or tracheobronchitis, is a highly contagious respiratory infection affecting the airways of all breeds of dogs.
 The disease causes an inflammation of the dog’s trachea and bronchial airways.
 Young puppies and older dogs are most susceptible but any age dog can catch kennel cough.
 Kennel cough is commonly contracted in places or situations where dogs are in close contact with each other or confined together.
 Such places may include dog parks, dog shows, boarding facilities, shelters, puppy play dates, dog walking areas, or grooming facilities.
 The infection is spread through the saliva and through nasal secretions.
 Coughing also transmits the agents through the air from one dog to another.

 Symptoms of Kennel Cough

 Symptoms of kennel cough are a dry hacking cough (sometimes described as a goose honking noise).
 They may include dry heaves or retching.
 Patients with kennel cough usually act fine as far as activity levels, appetite and general attitude.
 If you notice nasal discharge, lethargy, or not wanting to eat or drink it may be something more serious than kennel cough.
 Kennel cough symptoms usually appear about 5-10 days after exposure to an infected dog and they can last up to three weeks.
 A dog can remain contagious for several weeks after symptoms clear up.
 Dogs that have kennel cough usually have a sensitive trachea.
 A collar and leash may initiate a coughing spasm, so use care to prevent tracheal damage.
 Switching to a harness is recommended for the duration of the illness.

 Treatment for Kennel Cough